Reminerva/learntrad-api/README.md

 Users may top up their balance, receive dummy payment confirmations, and view their own top-up data.
 Admins have access to all top-up records across the platform.

-### Quiz Generation with Anonymized Market Data
+### Quiz Generation and Answer with Anonymized Market Data
 One of LearnTrad’s core features is the Fetch Quiz, which delivers anonymized historical candlestick data:
 * The entity (e.g., XAUUSD) is hidden
 * The timeframe is undisclosed
 * Price values are rescaled to prevent matching with public historical data
+* The date of the data is hidden
-* The goal is to encourage customers to think independently without "cheating" by referencing actual historical data.
+* The goal is to encourage customers to hone their technical analysis skills and think independently without "cheating" by referencing actual historical data.
+* Customer can answer the quiz and store their results in the database.

 ### Multi-Timeframe Data Access
 This feature allows customers to access historical candlestick data across multiple timeframes: